yohamta/ganim8/README.md

 ganim8 is an Animation library for [Ebiten](https://ebiten.org/).

 - v1.x is pretty much the same API with [anim8](https://github.com/kikito/anim8).
-- v2.x is more optimized for Ebiten to be more performant and glanular control.
+- v2.x is more optimized for Ebiten to be more performant and glanular control introducing Sprite API.

 [GoDoc](https://pkg.go.dev/github.com/yohamta/ganim8)